Yang-bone/noname-tt.github.io/README.md

 # noname-tt.cc.cd
-this is noname-tt's tools/projects.   all in noname-tt.cc.cd
+this is noname-tt's tools/projects.   all in https://noname-tt.cc.cd